ontodev/robot/docs/template.md

 1. Headers: ROBOT expects the first row to contain column names for every column used in the data.
 These are used to make error messages more helpful.
 2. Templates: ROBOT expects the second row to contain template strings for each column that will be used in the OWL conversion.
 See below for details on template strings.
-3. Data: ROBOT expects each of the remaining rows to correspond to an OWLClass.
+3. Data: ROBOT expects each of the remaining rows to correspond to an OWLClass or OWLIndividual.
 (In the future we may add support for other sorts of OWL entities).
 Rows with a blank "ID" column will be skipped.

 The `template` command accepts an optional input ontology, either using the `--input` option or from the previous command in a chain.
 If an input ontology is given, its RDFS labels will be used when parsing the template.
 The `--template` or `-t` option specified the CSV or TSV template file.
 You can also specify the normal `--prefix` options, the `--output-iri` and `--version-iri`, and the usual `--output` options.
 See below for the three different merge options, and details on how they control the output of the command.